YidaZou/Project/Report.md

 The time seems to be holding constant over all number of threads for all input sizes.
 This may be a problem of my sorting algorithm not working correctly.
 At least, in comp_large, the 2^12 input size seems to show somewhat of a downward trend in time as the number of threads increases.

+### Bitonic Sort CUDA

+Although graphs were not completed in time, we can expect bitonic sort parallelism to reach a point of diminishing returns as we increase the number of threads.
+As we increase the number of processes, the algorithmic runtime should decrease.

+### Bitonic Sort MPI

+Although graphs were not completed in time, we can expect bitonic sort parallelism to reach a point of diminishing returns as we increase the number of processes.
+As we increase the number of processes, the algorithmic runtime should decrease.

 ### 4a.
 Vary the following parameters
 For inputSizes: